Product return reduction has a significant result on your brands' profitability. Let's look at 6 tips that you can apply to prevent eCommerce returns.

-With Amazon Sponsored Brands, you put your entire brand, instead of one product, in the spotlight.
+With Amazon Sponsored Brands, you put your entire brand in the spotlight instead of one product.
 An advertisement is displayed at the top of the search results, including multiple products and your brands' logo.

 Amazon Sponsored Ads are ideal for generating more orders, for instance, if you are new on the marketplace or introduce new products.